Ordinary People (Guest novel): Film, TV, and theatrical adaptations

 Robert Redford bought the rights to Guest's manuscript before it was published, intending not to act in it but make his directorial debut with the film.
 Ordinary People was released in 1980, winning that year's Academy Award for Best Picture.
 Redford and Timothy Hutton also received Oscars for directing and acting, respectively.
 It also won the Best Adapted Screenplay award, written by Alvin Sargent.

-The novel has also been adapted into a play.
+A play of the same name was published in 1983, in an adaptation by Nancy Pahl-Gilsenan.